ste616/atca-training/src/apps/nvis/README.md

 new/network VIS

+  -d, --device=PGPLOT_DEVICE The PGPLOT device to use -D, --default-dump=DUMP_TYPE   The plot type to use as default for output
+                             files (default: PNG)
-  -d, --device=PGPLOT_DEVICE The PGPLOT device to use -f, --file=FILE            Use an output file as the input -p, --port=PORTNUM         The port number on the server to connect to -s, --server=SERVER        The server name or address to connect to
+  -f, --file=FILE            Use an output file as the input -p, --port=PORTNUM         The port number on the server to connect to -s, --server=SERVER        The server name or address to connect to